OpenDSA/OpenDSA-DevStack/README.md

 - `docker-compose build <<services>>` Builds a new image for services (Note: old containers are **not** updated)
 - `docker images` and `docker container list` displays the images/containers that are *currently active*.
 Can add `--all` to see inactive ones as well.

-Useful options and arguments:
+Useful tips and options:

-- `--detach` or `-d` Runs docker and services in the *background*,  giving you back control of the command line.
+- Adding the `--detach` or `-d` option allows some docker commands to run in the *background*, giving you back control of the command line.
+- Setting a `docker-compose` alias is nice to avoid typing it as much.
+We recommend `docc=docker-compose`

 ## OLD Installation Steps: